tcharroh/album-alchemy/README.md

 #### Run the App

-To run your own version of the Streamlit app, click [here](https://0-kbo-album-alchemy-capstone-app-0a12n5.streamlit.app/)
+To run our version of the Streamlit app, click [here](https://0-kbo-album-alchemy-capstone-app-0a12n5.streamlit.app/)

 If you want to run your own local version run command

 ```
-streamlit run appname.py
+streamlit run capstone_app.py
 ```

 And if you want to deploy your own version, follow these [instructions](https://docs.streamlit.io/streamlit-community-cloud/get-started/deploy-an-app)